eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-28_i-cast-a-100-vote-and-what-happens.md

 - - -

-This page is synchronized from the post: [I cast a 100% vote and what happens?](https://steemit.com/@justyy/i-cast-a-100-vote-and-what-happens)
+This page is synchronized from the post: ['I cast a 100% vote and what happens?'](https://steemit.com/@justyy/i-cast-a-100-vote-and-what-happens)